Distilling a 6B Image Model with LADD: Architecture, Experiments & Hard Lessons

 9. Summary & Next Steps

-We built a LADD training framework that distills a 6.15B image model from 50 steps to 4.
-The key components:
+A LADD training framework that distills a 6.15B parameter image model from 50 inference steps to 4:

 The code is open source at github.com/vionwinnie/Z-Image-LADD-distillation.